Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ## Known Issues

--   Compound Colliders use linear brute force algorithms and lack an underlying acceleration structure.
-Try to keep the count of primitive colliders down to a reasonable amount.
+-   Compound and TriMesh colliders do not use the most optimal runtime data structures due to the prohibitive baking costs associated
 -   Compound Colliders do not support embedded Triangle, Convex, or TriMesh Colliders
--   Authoring is weak right now.
-That stuff takes me a while to get working.
 -   This Readme has too many words and not enough pictures.

 ## Near-Term Roadmap

+-   More QuickTests
 -   More Character Controller Utilities
 -   Motor Constraints
+-   Persistent Pair State
 -   FindPairs improvements
     -   Aabb-only layers
     -   Mismatched layers support